zteitler/2021C-405/_papers/term-paper-topic.md

 ### Formatting

 + Please write your responses in a PDF file created using LaTeX.
-+ Upload the PDF to BlackBoard and/or GradeScope (TBA)
++ Upload the PDF to GradeScope.

 ## Topics